About arc42

 • React Frontend (webapp/): The user interface running in the browser.
 It is a single-page application (SPA) built with React, Vite, and TypeScript.
 The frontend manages UI state and coordinates API calls to backend services.

 • Nginx: The API Gateway and reverse proxy that routes requests to appropriate backend services.
-It handles CORS, rate limiting, and serves the React frontend static files.
+It handles CORS, rate limiting, WebSocket proxying for Socket.IO, and serves the React frontend static files.

 • Auth Service (auth/): Node.js + Express + TypeScript service that manages registration, authentication (JWT access/refresh lifecycle), and internal token verification.
 It is the single point of access to auth.db.

-• Users Service (users/): Node.js + Express + TypeScript service that manages user profiles, match persistence, and statistics.
+• Users Service (users/): Node.js + Express + TypeScript service that manages user profile data.
 It is the single point of access to users.db.

 • Game Server (gamey/): Rust service that implements the Y‑game engine and bot logic.
 It is stateless and focuses purely on game rules, move validation, and bot strategies.